Get the condition on record

 Ask what will be hidden

-Water category, elapsed time, hidden cavities, electrical safety, and material porosity determine the right response.
-This site does not promise emergency availability.
+The category of water, how long it sat, what cavities it reached, electrical safety, and how porous the materials are all shape the right scope in Pinellas County; this guide does not promise same-day or emergency availability.
 The written scope should explain the preparation and verification that will no longer be visible at completion.

-Look for protection, access, materials, permits, testing, cleanup, restoration, exclusions, warranties, and change-order rules.
+Compare protection, access, materials, permits, testing, cleanup, restoration, exclusions, warranties, and change-order rules across each one.

 What official local sources add